 David Koch of Vsitor

 Vsitor’s music seamlessly moves between whisper-in-your-ear intimacy and super-nova-like magnitude.
-The Berlin-based Swiss trio recorded its newest record Holakòt at the legendary Greenhouse Studios in Iceland under the impression of the country’s tremendous nature.
-Fragile guitar parts merge with the crackle of home-made electronics and warm beats thus building the base for a stunning female voice to take you into higher spheres.
+On the Berlin-based Swiss trio’s newest record ‘Keep On Running’ fragile guitar parts merge with the crackle of home-made electronics and warm beats thus building the base for a stunning female voice to take you into higher spheres.

 1: Switzerland is ranked 21 on the Global Gender Gap Report.
 Women only received the right to vote in 1971.